cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 ### Target Infrastructure

-The Cloud Pak for Data - Foundation automation assumes you have an OpenShift cluster already configured on your cloud of choice.
+The Cloud Pak for Data - Foundation 4.0 automation assumes you have an OpenShift cluster already configured on your cloud of choice.
 The supported managed options are [ROSA for AWS](https://aws.amazon.com/rosa/), [ARO for Azure](https://azure.microsoft.com/en-us/services/openshift/) or [ROKS for IBM Cloud ](https://www.ibm.com/cloud/openshift).

-Before you start to install and configure Cloud Pak for Data, you will need to identify what your target infrastructure is going to be.
+Before you start to install and configure Cloud Pak for Data 4.0, you will need to identify what your target infrastructure is going to be.
 You can start from scratch and use one of the pre-defined reference architectures from IBM or bring your own.

 ### Reference Architectures